-Last year, we featured Hannah Howells’ story about having her baby, Wilf, in the midst of lockdown.
+Last year, we featured Hannah Howells’ story about having her baby, Wilf, in the middle of lockdown.
 Now Hannah has written a book for children about the pandemic.
 We asked her about it, as well as her experiences of parenthood during the challenging last 18 months.

 The People and the Planet is about the pandemic.
 It’s a story about planet Earth sending a message to people to stop and think.
 It’s a thought-provoking tale about hope and togetherness, and about the importance of staying strong when times are tough.